No-Cash-7970/duckySigner/docs/decisions/20240603-use-svelte-as-frontend-framework.md

 ### Next.js

-Tried building a basic UI using Next.js with Wails because of the developer's familiarity with it.
-Next.js did not function well with Wails.
+The developer initially attempted to build a basic UI for the desktop wallet app using Next.js because of her familiarity with it.
+Unfortunately, it did not function well with Wails.
 The compilation of the code broke most of the time because of Next.js build errors.
-In the instances where the build does not break, the UI breaks from the awkward and inefficient handling of state and "hydration" issues caused by the Wails JavaScript/TypeScript bindings. **Next.js is no longer an option because of these issues.**
+In the instances where the build did not break, the UI broke from the awkward and inefficient handling of state and the "hydration" issues caused by the Wails JavaScript/TypeScript bindings.
+In short, **Next.js is no longer an option because of these issues.**

 ### Svelte

-Tried building a basic UI using Svelte.
-This is the same UI that did not work when built with [Next.js](#nextjs).
-Svelte worked well with Wails without any problems.
+After the failed attempt with Next.js, the developer tried building a basic UI for the desktop wallet app using Svelte.
+This was the same UI that did not work when built with [Next.js](#nextjs).
+Fortunately, Svelte worked well with Wails without any problems.

 ## Links